 - Commissioner George P. Bush: Texas GLO is ready to assist with Hurricane Harvey storm response efforts

 Hurricane Ike devastated the upper coast of Texas in 2008 killing 74 people and causing $29.5 billion in damages, becoming one of the most devastating hurricanes in U.S. history.

-Hurricane Ike, a powerful and destructive Category 4 hurricane engulfing Galveston and other coastal areas, creating widespread damage and destruction.
-Hurricane Dolly was less damaging, but had already struck the Texas coastline as a Category 2 hurricane, making it the most destructive storm to hit the Rio Grande Valley in over four decades.
+Hurricane Ike, a powerful and destructive Category 4 hurricane, measured 900 miles wide, engulfing Galveston and other coastal areas with widespread damage and destruction.
+Hurricane Dolly, though less damaging, struck the Texas coastline months earlier as a Category 2 hurricane — making it the most destructive storm to hit the Rio Grande Valley in over 4 decades.

 As we approach the 10th anniversary of Hurricanes Dolly and Ike, the GLO is working to ensure the successful completion of recovery projects.
 Many cities and counties have contract(s) still active in support of Hurricanes Dolly or Ike recovery, with applicable remaining balances and expiration dates.
 Projects that are not completed by the contract maturity date may be subject to the recapture of any funds spent to date.
 The GLO is committed to helping local governments with the successful completion of these projects and will provide any support necessary for the ongoing success of long-term recovery in these communities.
 The GLO stands ready to assess remaining projects, establish final schedules and complete necessary closeout documentation.